ph7klw76/Advanced_Computational_Methods/absorption_emission.md

 exit $status
 ```

 then those file is deleted.
-It is recommended to increase the MEM per processor if the error keep occuring.
+It is recommended to double MEM per processor (by halfing number of proecessor) if the error keep occuring.